melvinkcx/rds_pgpool_docker/README.md

 |SELF_PRIVATE_IP| AWS private IP of the instance this image is running on | No, unless in cluster mode |
 |STANDBY_INSTANCE_PRIVATE_IP| AWS private IP of the standby instance | No, unless in cluster mode |

+## Connecting To PgPool-II
+To connect to PgPool-II, re-configure your client apps to connect to the PgPool-II cluster with port `9999` instead of your database instance directly.

+For instance, the Elastic IP assigned to your PgPool-II cluster is `55.55.55.55`, the database connection for all your client applications should be `55.55.55.55:9999`

 ## Testing

 ### Test Load Balancing